Mwenje/se-assignment-4-github-and-visual-studio-Mwenje/README.md

 4. GitHub Copilot- AI tool that assists in writing code by providing context-aware suggestions, which helps developers write code faster and with fewer errors.
 5. Community-GitHub Discussions allows for threaded conversations within repositories, making it easier for communities to collaborate, ask questions, and share knowledge.

+GitHub encourages collaboration by allowing you to track changes with the benefit of version control.
+You’ll always have access to your complete history.
+You can also work with unlimited collaborators on big and small projects and leave messages telling contributors what you did and why.

 References:-
 https://blog.hubspot.com/website/what-is-github-used-for#what-github
 https://www.techtarget.com/searchitoperations/definition/GitHub